How To Buy A Grill or BBQ

 More How To Buy A Grill Tips and Advice

-There are more things to take into consideration than just the size and what type of fuel when you look for the best grill.
+There are more things to take into consideration than just the size and type of fuel when you look for the best grill.
 Charcoal grills have different needs than propane grills.
-It is impossible to have a one size fits all view when you are looking to buy a grill.
+It is impossible to have a one-size-fits-all view when you are looking to buy a grill.

 There is also the option to go for a gas grill and that is the reason I wrote a separate article on how to buy a gas grill since that needed more explanation about all the components that come with compared to charcoal.